All About Parliament

 - There are some instances where Government and Opposition broadly agree on a policy such as air strikes on ISIS in Iraq and so the Opposition helps to create a national consensus and legitimise a policy.

 - The Opposition could, if it wanted to, disrupt the Government’s business by procedural devices such as raising points of order.
-It doesn’t do this because it accepts that the Government won the last election and has the right to rule and also because it doesn’t want this to happen if it returns to power.
 In order to ensure the smooth running of Parliament though, Government may make minor concessions such as slight changes to legislation and more time to discuss amendments.

-- Opposition frontbench spokespersons gain experience through Parliamentary debate and are more likely to be interviews by the media because of their position.
+- Her Majesty’s Opposition front-bench spokespersons gain experience through Parliamentary debate.
+They are also more likely to be interviewed by the media because of their position.